Are you curious about the differences between mechanical and hydraulic presses?

 (4) Punch presses use mechanical transmission with a crank-slide structure, while hydraulic presses use hydraulic transmission.

 (5) The most significant difference between the mechanical press and hydraulic press is that they are used for different purposes and are different types of process equipment.
 Punch presses are mainly used for sheet metal cutting, while hydraulic presses are mainly used for sheet metal forming.

 Differences in application areas

-Punching machines are widely used in stamping and forming hardware parts for electronics, communications, computers, household appliances, furniture, transportation, (automobiles, motorcycles, bicycles) and so on.
+Punching machines are commonly used in the stamping and forming of hardware parts for a wide range of industries, including electronics, communications, computers, household appliances, furniture, transportation (automobiles, motorcycles, bicycles), and more.

-Hydraulic presses are widely used in auto parts processing and various industries for shaping, punching, calibrating, shoemaking, handbag, rubber, mold, shaft and bushing parts pressing, embossing, sheet metal parts bending, embossing, sheath stretching, washing machines, electric motors, automotive motors, air conditioning motors, micro motors, servo motors, wheel manufacturing, shock absorbers, motorcycles and machinery.
+Hydraulic presses are widely used in the processing of auto parts and in various industries for shaping, punching, calibrating, shoemaking, handbag production, rubber molding, pressing of shaft and bushing parts, embossing, bending of sheet metal parts, stretching of sheaths, production of washing machines, electric motors, automotive motors, air conditioning motors, micro motors, servo motors, wheel manufacturing, shock absorbers, motorcycles, and machinery.